Community and Government Resources

 - Ask your family doctor for a referral.

 - Through some employment assistance programs, family service agencies, mental health organization and similar organizations.

-- On a fee-for-service basis – self-employed social workers in private practice can be found through Find a Social Worker.
+- On a fee-for-service basis – self-employed social workers in private practice.

 Employment and Social Development Canada (ESDC) Policies and Programs